Participation in the Neglected Tropical Diseases Drug Discovery Booster

 Advisory to the collaborative research for discovery of new drugs against Chagas disease

-Since October 2018, Astellas has given advice to the project, “Target determination and exploratory research for discovery of new drugs against Chagas disease” as an advisory.
-The project has been conducted by Institute of Tropical Medicine, Nagasaki University (NEKKEN) with High Energy Accelerator Research Organization (KEK), London School of Hygiene and Tropical Medicine (LSHTM), and National Institute of Advanced Industrial Science and Technology (AIST).
+From October 2018 until March 2020, Astellas was engaged as an advisor to the collaborative research project, “Exploratory research aiming to determine target molecules for discovery of new drugs against Chagas disease.”
+The project has been conducted by Institute of Tropical Medicine, Nagasaki University (NEKKEN) together with the National Institute of Advanced Industrial Science and Technology (AIST), High Energy Accelerator Research Organization (KEK), and London School of Hygiene and Tropical Medicine (LSHTM).